AndBobsYourUncle/stable-diffusion-discord-bot/README.md

 2. Add the Discord bot to your Discord server.
 It needs permissions to post messages, use slash commands, mentioning anyone, and uploading files.
 3. Ensure that the Automatic 1111 webui is running with `--api` (and also `--listen` if it is running on a different computer than the bot).
 4. Run the bot with `./stable_diffusion_bot -token <token> -guild <guild ID> -host <webui host, e.g. http://127.0.0.1:7860>`
-  a.
-It's important that the `-host` parameter matches the IP address where the A1111 is running.
+   * It's important that the `-host` parameter matches the IP address where the A1111 is running.
 If the bot is on the same computer, `127.0.0.1` will work.
-  b.
-There needs to be no trailing slash after the port number (which is `7860` in this example).
+   * There needs to be no trailing slash after the port number (which is `7860` in this example).
 So, instead of `http://127.0.0.1:7860/`, it should be `http://127.0.0.1:7860`.
 5. The first run will generate a new SQLite DB file in the current working directory.

 ## Commands